Z.ai: History

 Founded in 2019, the startup company began from Tsinghua University and was later spun out as an independent company.
+Researchers published an Association for Computational Linguistics conference paper in May 2022 introducing the GLM (General Language Model) training algorithm, which uses an "autoregressive blank infilling" strategy that creates cloze tests by randomly removing segments of input text and trains the model to autoregressively regenerate the removed text.

-In 2023, it raised 2.5 billion yuan (approx. 350 million in USD) with the help of Alibaba Group and Tencent.
-Other investors of the company include Ant Group, Meituan, Xiaomi, and HongShan.
+In 2023, it raised 2.5 billion yuan (approx. 350 million in USD) from Alibaba Group and Tencent, along with Meituan, Ant Group, Xiaomi, and HongShan.
+In March 2024, Zhipu AI announced it was developing a Sora-like technology to achieve artificial general intelligence (AGI).
+In May 2024, the Saudi Arabian finance firm Prosperity7 Ventures, LLC participated in a US$400 million financing round for Zhipu AI with a valuation of approximately US$3 billion.
+In July 2024, they debuted the Ying text-to-video model.

-In May 2024, Prosperity7 Ventures, LLC, a Saudi Arabian finance firm, participated in a 400 million USD financing round for Zhipu AI with a valuation of approximately 3 billion USD.
+Zhipu released GLM-4-Plus in August 2024.
+In October 2024, Zhipu released GLM-4-Voice, an end-to-end speech large language model that can adjust its tone or dialect.
+Zhipu disclosed in April 2025 that it had started preparing for its initial public offering (IPO) and released two models under the free and open-source MIT License.
+In May 2025, the company sealed a 61.28 million yuan deal from the Chinese government for city projects in Hangzhou.

-In March 2024, Zhipu AI said that they were developing a Sora-like technology to achieve artificial general intelligence (AGI).
-In July 2024, they debuted their "Ying" text-to-video model.
+In July 2025, Zhipu AI released GLM-4.5 and GLM-4.5 Air, their next generation language models, and the company rebranded itself as Z.ai internationally.
+In August 2025, Z.ai announced that their GLM models are compatible with Huawei's Ascend processors.
+On 11 August 2025, Z.ai released a new vision-language model (VLM) with a total of 106B parameters, GLM-4.5V.
+In late September 2025, the company released GLM-4.6 using China's domestic chips such as those from Cambricon Technologies.
+Z.ai released GLM-4.6V and GLM-4.7 in December 2025.
+That same year, the company changed its official name to Knowledge Atlas Technology JSC Ltd.

-After OpenAI announced an API block for their services in some areas beginning in July 2024, Zhipu AI have announced a "Special Migration Program" for OpenAI API users.
+On 8 January 2026, Z.ai held its IPO on the Hong Kong Stock Exchange to become a listed company.
+It is considered to be China's first major LLM company that went through an IPO.

-In October 2024, Zhipu AI released GLM-4.0, an open-source end-to-end speech large language model.
-The model can replicate human-like interactions and has the capability to adjust its tone, emotion, or dialect based from user's preference.
+On 12 February 2026, Z.ai released GLM-5.

-In May 2025, the company received a 61.28 million yuan deal from the Chinese government for city projects in Hangzhou.
+In late February 2026, Z.ai's shares fell by 23% as it experienced a shortage of compute resources, leading to user complaints and Z.ai issuing a public call for support.
+Z.ai also restricted new user signups.

-In July 2025, Zhipu AI released GLM-4.5 and GLM-4.5 Air, their next generation language models which topped several popular benchmarks.
-Along with the release of their model, the company also rebranded itself as Z.ai internationally.
-In August 2025, Z.ai announced that their GLM models are compatible with Huawei’s Ascend processors.
-On August 11, 2025, Z.ai released a new vision-language model (VLM) with a total of 106B parameters, GLM-4.5V, achieving SOTA against other open-source VLMs such as Alibaba's Qwen2.5-VL and StepFun's Step-3.
-In late September 2025, the company released GLM 4.6 using China's domestic chips such as those from Cambricon Technologies.
+In late March 2026, Z.ai released the GLM-5.1 model to subscription users.
+On 7 April 2026, Z.ai released GLM-5.1 as open-source.
+The same day, Z.ai increased its API prices by 10%, but maintained a lower price than its United States competitor Anthropic's Opus 4.6 model.
+On release, the company's share price increased 11.5%.